mihaimiculescu/mihai_ecoflow/README.md

 bash ecoflow_private_key.sh
 ```
 - This creates a folder `mihai_ecoflow` under `custom_components`.
 - Restart Home Assistant.
-Once restart is complete, use `Add Integration` (type `mihai` in the search area to find it quickly) and install.
+Once restart is complete, use `Add Integration`->`Ecoflow Cloud with Private Key` (type `mihai` in the search area to find it quickly) and install.
 - Choose `private API`. **!!!DO NOT CHOOSE PUBLIC API!!!**
 - Use your Ecoflow username+password.
 Then check - you will see only the sensors installed.
 - Go to the [next step](https://github.com/mihaimiculescu/mihai_ecoflow/tree/public_key) of the install and carry on.